Introducing DASEP: the doubly asymmetric simple exclusion process: Definitions

 \begin{definition} A partition $ \lambda $ is a nonincreasing sequence of $ n $ nonnegative integers $ \lambda = (\lambda_1 \ge \lambda_2 \ge ... \ge \lambda_n \ge 0)$. \end{definition}

-We will start by working through a simple example of the ASEP before introducing the new concept of the DASEP.
+We will start by working through a simple example of the {\ASEP} before introducing the new concept of the {\DASEP}.
 We will ordinarily write a partition as defined above as an $n$-tuple: $\lambda=(\lambda_1,\lambda_2,...,\lambda_n)$.

 \begin{definition} We write $S_n(\lambda )$ to mean the set of all permutations of $\lambda$. \end{definition}

 \begin{example} So, for $\lambda=(2,2,1)$, $S_3(\lambda)=\{(2,2,1),(2,1,2),(1,2,2)\}$. \end{example}